Powered by SchoolDash

 Grange Avenue, Wickford SS12 0LZ

 The Bromfords School is a non-selective academy.
-It has about 1,160 boys and girls aged between 11 and 18.
-In November 2022 the school was rated ‘Requires Improvement’ by Ofsted.
+It has about 1,120 boys and girls aged between 11 and 18.
+Ofsted last inspected the school in October 2024.

 This school is a member of Compass Education Trust Ltd. (Other schools in this trust include The Appleton School, Woodlands School and The Billericay School.)

-Particular strengths include Representation, Admissions and Environment.
-Relative weaknesses include Attainment and Destinations.
+Particular strengths include Representation, Admissions, Environment and Finances.
+Relative weaknesses include Destinations and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.